How to travel cheap and handle problems

 A better answer for traveling cheap might be to schedule a trip ‘home’ and slowly work your way back west, or north, etc. Move in the general direction of ‘home’ – doing slow travel on the way.

+You might think another answer could be to call.
+Sure, that works.
+Somewhat.
 It’s never the same to see Brady Bunch boxes on a Zoom call with family as it is to sit down at a dining room table and revel in real time connection.

 When people ask for money

-Everyone from locals with an emergency, to people who walk up to your cab gesturing to their mouth, to a mother and child on the sidewalk, to a legless man on the beach, and on and on.
+In developing nations, everyone from locals with an emergency, to people who walk up to your cab gesturing to their mouth, to a mother and child on the sidewalk, to a legless man on the beach, and on and on.

 How to solve the beggar problem

-This will always be a problem.
 The world is full of greed, corruption – selfishness.
 So there is no solution I can offer here.

 We try to be as generous as we can.
 Oh – the stories we could tell!
-Most of the time, we try to help people who become friends – or make donations to organizations where the money will be best utilized for longer-term solutions.
+Most of the time, we try to help people who become friends – or we make donations to organizations where the money will be best utilized for longer-term solutions.

-We count our blessings at all times.
+And we count our blessings at all times.

 10 challenges on how to travel cheap: Solved!